 What comes with this is a sense of false entitlement and a case of high blood pressure.
 False entitlement is that held expectation that I can have what I want whenever I want it and that I have a right to demand self-gratification at the expense of others.

-When as adults such persons enter the community they tend to be impatient, intolerant and lacking compassion.
+When adults such persons enter the community they tend to be impatient, intolerant and lacking compassion.
 The thin veneer of sociability can wear away when small irritants occur that test the resilience and flow of life for that person and they begin to feel angry within themselves.

-In some cases the environment becomes the frustration.
+In some cases the environment becomes frustrating.
 Take for instance the growing traffic gridlock that is developing as a semi-permanent feature on Perth roads.
 Recent statistics in Western Australia cite that the average road user will lose xx days per year stuck in traffic.

 The anger and rage that lurks within finds traffic delays and the perceived poor driving habits of others as a trigger and a justified excuse to lash out.
 Road rage is growing at such a rate in Perth that the police have commented on it and asked the public to be more tolerant on our roads.

-The stress is the forced actions to keep paying off these goods, or propelling the juggernaught of a lifestyle that needs the fuel of more and more money to keep going.
-The despair is that realisation that no object outside ourself brings any permanent happiness but instead a brief enjoyment and then a responsibility and obligation to house, protect and maintain it.
+The stress is the forced actions to keep paying off these goods, or propelling the juggernaut of a lifestyle that needs the fuel of more and more money to keep going.
+Despair is the realisation that no object outside ourselves brings any permanent happiness but instead a brief enjoyment and then responsibility and obligation to house, protect and maintain it.